-The facilities in your plan’s network are reviewed by Cigna to confirm their qualifications and credentials meet Cigna's standards.
-Also, choosing lower cost options can help reduce health care and insurance costs generally and help your employer or health insurance provider continue to provide the same level of benefit for radiology services in the future.
+The facilities in your plan’s network are reviewed by Cigna Healthcare to confirm their qualifications and credentials meet our standards.
+Also, choosing lower cost options can generally help reduce health care and insurance costs and help your employer or health insurance provider continue to provide the same level of benefit for radiology services in the future.
 So, choosing higher-cost alternatives may mean you’ll have to pay higher deductibles and other out-of-pocket costs in the future.

 Beside cost, other factors could affect where you choose to receive your care.
 You may prefer a facility with early morning or late hours, or one that’s closer to your home, doctor’s office, or work.

 * Program availability may vary by plan.

 ** Copayment is the amount you pay towards a doctor's visit.
 Deductible is the amount you pay for covered services before your plan begins to pay.

 This information is for educational purposes only and is not medical advice or services.
 Always consult with your health care provider and consider all relevant factors when making decisions related to your health care.

 Secure Member Sites

 The Cigna Group Information